New Blog

 The full article can be downloaded here: http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4523358

 Most of the informations can be found or deduced from the CUDA manual but there is also few details about hardware model in this article that was not given before as directly by NVIDIA.
-Especially, there is mention of Fragments grouped into 2×2 to be scheduled into Warps, a thing we deduced with our G80 hardware analysis (/GPU/CN08).There is also the firstpicture of the G80 die publicly avalable (hum ok, not very clear and in grayscale) !
+Especially, there is mention of Fragments grouped into 2×2 to be scheduled into Warps, a thing we deduced with our G80 hardware analysis (http://www.icare3d.org/GPU/CN08).There is also the firstpicture of the G80 die publicly avalable (hum ok, not very clear and in grayscale) !

 more...
-Comments Off
+Comments Off on IEEE Article on G80/G92 architecture

 A vast GPU based supercomputer in france